MechaDragonX/Fafnir.NET/README.md

 ## More Coming Soon!!

-## This based on an earlier, archived repo called [Fafnir-CPP](https://github.com/MechaDragonX/Fafnir-CPP)
+## This is based on an earlier, archived repo called [Fafnir-CPP](https://github.com/MechaDragonX/Fafnir-CPP)